deemano/3D_Vision_TeamProject/README.md

 ## Description: To be added later ...

 ### Installation:
+1. Download this repo and extract;
-1. double-click to run runMe_toSetup_OpenCV.bat file.
+2. double-click to run runMe_toSetup_OpenCV.bat file.
 This will automatically download all the dependencies and extract them in the right folders;
    This step includes automatically setting up the OpenCV and Eigen3 libraries.
-2. open Visual Studio > File > Open Folder > navigate to the project main folder and click Select Folder button; This will automatically generate the entire project, link dependencies and set up paths;
+3. open Visual Studio > File > Open Folder > navigate to the project main folder and click Select Folder button; This will automatically generate the entire project, link dependencies and set up paths;
-3. In Visual Studio go to Build > Build All.
+4. In Visual Studio go to Build > Build All.
 This will build the whole project.
    After this last point, you can run the script and make any modifications neccesary.